gbordyugov/fpis/README.md

 parser.

 ## Happy end
-I finished solving the exercises (apart from the listed above) on Feb 13 2019.
+I finished solving exercises (apart from the listed above) on Feb 13 2019.